Can The Smallest Data Centers be Sustainable?

 We’ve all heard about 100MW, 250MW, even 500MW data centers in the planning and construction stages, and of course those data centers get all the press.
 However, for every huge data center, there are dozens of smaller data centers being built.
 Due to challenges with power distribution, site selection, and supply chain gaps, we’re already seeing more and more 1MW-5MW data centers designed and delivered than ever before.

-Distributed computing and edge computing, both of which are designed to put some workloads, with demanding compute, storage, and networking, as close to the end user as possible, are becoming more and more common.
+Distributed and edge computing, both of which are designed to place workloads with demanding compute, storage, and networking requirements as close to the end user as possible, are becoming increasingly common.
 Corporate data center trends show that by 2025, 75% of data creation and processing will be outside the range of traditional and cloud data centers.
 Whether that’s due to a need to solve latency issues, a need for greater resilience, proliferation of IoT infrastructure, or a need for a compute mesh spread over multiple locations to handle analytics, organizations increasingly see the need to roll out dozens or hundreds of small, distributed computing nodes or racks or containers.

 The third shift is the move toward second-tier and third-tier cities.
 We’re already seeing massive growth to builds in those locations to do a better job of accommodating where data is generated and where data is consumed.
 Many of those builds will be small builds in order to get new capacity in those markets online as quickly as possible.